Matt Campbell (darts player)

 Matthew Campbell (born 29 September 1989) is a Canadian professional darts player who competes in Professional Darts Corporation (PDC) events.
-Campbell is a two-time PDC North American Champion.
-He also won three titles on the PDC Challenge Tour, and five titles on the CDC Pro Tour.
+Nicknamed "Ginja Ninja", Campbell has won two PDC North American Championships, in 2024 and 2025.
+He has also won five titles on the CDC Pro Tour.
+Campbell won three titles on the 2021 PDC European Challenge Tour, earning a PDC Tour Card through finishing first on the ranking.

 Campbell has been the runner-up in a Players Championship event twice, in 2022 and 2024.
 His best major performance is reaching the last 16 at the 2022 Players Championship Finals.